You Won't Believe This Awful Comment A

 Advertisement

-"The worst behaviour, off the top of my head?"
+"The worst behavior, off the top of my head?"
 Kudrow said.
 "I rehearsed without makeup most of the week, and then on show night, I'm in hair and makeup, and I was told, 'Oh wow, now you're fuckable.'
-That's bad behaviour, I'd say."
+That's bad behavior, I'd say."

 So yeah, stuff like that happens in real life, not just on Comedy Central skits with cameos from some of the biggest stars in the business.
 Kudrow didn't reveal the identity of the guest star in question, but host Andy Cohen and fellow guest Jennifer Beals were curious for more details.